ellemouton/website/content/drafts/taproot-prelims.md

 commitment transaction created that spends from the funding output will need to go through this signing flow.
-Since channel states in Lightning are asymmetric, this also means that this flow will need to happen twice per state update: once to sign the local commitment transaction and one to sign the remote one.
+Since channel states in Lightning are asymmetric, this also means that this flow will need to happen twice per state update: once to sign the local commitment transaction and once to sign the remote one.
 But more on that in the next blog post :)

 Thanks for reading!
 I hope that was useful.
 If you think there is anything that